 Teachers and students alike say Science Olympiad was one of the most inspirational and memorable experiences of their educational life.
-Register a team and you’ll be qualified for competition all the way up to the National Tournament.
-Don’t forget to attend a Science Olympiad state workshop on October 14, 2017.
-Not sure if the Science Olympiad is for you?
-Come to an informational session on September 21, 2017 at Castleton University.
+When you register a team and you’ll be qualified for competition all the way up to the National Tournament.

 Tournament season kicks into high gear before the holidays, with invitational and practice tournaments popping up all over the country.
-On March 10, 2018, the state tournament will determine if your team advances to the national competition.
+The state tournament will determine if your team advances to the national competition.
 The top 60 teams in Division B and Division C make it to Nationals!

-The 2018 Science Olympiad National Tournament will be hosted by Colorado State University, where you’ll join 5,000 like-minded STEM enthusiasts.
+The 2019 Science Olympiad National Tournament will be hosted by Cornell University, where you’ll join 5,000 like-minded STEM enthusiasts.
 Here, you can compete to earn cash scholarships, technology prizes, and trips to professional conferences.